Harikesh-Das/My-Portfolio/README.md

    cd portfolio-website
    ```

-3. Create a virtual environment ( only if you have OCD else you can run it directly, why waste env's XD):
+3. Create a virtual environment ( only if you have OCD else move to step 5, why waste env's XD):
    ```
    python -m venv venv
    ```